pyglet/pyglet/doc/programming_guide/migration.rst

     # "New" 2.1 attribute-style works with type checkers
     pyglet.options.dpi_scaling = 'real'

-    # "Old" dict-style access is backward-compatible to helpe with porting
+    # "Old" dict-style access is backward-compatible to help with porting
     pyglet.options['dpi_scaling'] = 'real'